 Here are a few Beko ovens you can find:

 If you’re looking for a new oven and don’t mind splashing the cash, then perhaps Swiss manufacturer V-Zug might be a brand to consider.
 Its range of ovens features a variety of functions from soft roasting and plate warming to humid hot air and fast preheat options.
 In addition, expect modern designs with touch controls, plus a ‘gourmet guide’ that gives you access to automatic programs that can carry out even the most difficult cooking tasks with one touch of a button, according to V-Zug.
-Expect most of its ovens to cost more than $8,000, with prices ranging between $3,000 and $13,300.
+Expect most of its ovens to cost more than $2,000.

 V-Zug’s oven range includes these models: